samibabbar/lueplanets2/README.md

 ## Transition: Seminar 1 to Seminar 2

 You had questions, we answered!
 Using our survey, we compared the input you had at the beginning of the seminar with the feedback at the end.
 As a result, we have compiled the following document answering some of the most common questions to refresh your knowledge.
-If you were left with any confusion at the end of our last seminar, use this to cross-reference the content and get a better understanding of the content.
+If you were left with any confusion at the end of our last seminar, use this to cross-reference and get a better understanding of the content.
 You can also refer back to our pre-assessment page since it contains important review material, links back to our introduction video, and gives helpful readings/videos.

 [Questions Answered from Last Seminar](https://drive.google.com/file/d/16IPJuHXSyT6f1avTw2jxth9uizn4ontr/view?usp=sharing)